touchengthao22/touchengthao22/README.md

-# 💫 Thanks for dropping by!

-### 👋Hi there!
-I'm Tou — a computer science major changer with a background in construction management and 3D modeling.
+### Hi there!
+I'm Tou and I am a computer science major changer with a background in construction management and 3D modeling.
 After realizing how much I enjoy creating tools to make every day task more efficient, I decided to pursue a post-baccalaureate in computer science.
-### 📊 My passion lies in working with data and backend development — designing systems, building databases, and manipulating data to solve real-world problems.
+### My passion lies in creating process/workflows to automate tedious tasks and working with data to make use of it for business decisions.
-### When I’m not coding, you might find me on a 🌊cruise with my wife, enjoying the open sea.
+### When I’m not coding, you might find me on a cruise with my wife, enjoying the open sea.
 ### I’m always excited to learn, collaborate, and create something impactful.

 Let’s connect!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/tou-thao ) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:tcthao22@gmail.com)